 CIBC's third priority is balance sheet strength and capital usage.

-CIBC's Tier 1 ratio of 9.5% remains above its medium term target of 8.5%.
-CIBC's capital usage plans are first to invest in core businesses, then balance remaining deployment opportunities.
+Our Tier 1 ratio of 9.5% remains above our medium term target of 8.5%.

+CIBC's capital usage plans are first to invest in our core businesses, then balance remaining deployment opportunities.

-"With the FirstCaribbean acquisition now complete, CIBC will consider further opportunities for international growth, both through organic expansion at FirstCaribbean and additional strategic acquisitions," says McCaughey.
-"CIBC will balance these opportunities with capital returns to shareholders."
+With our FirstCaribbean acquisition now complete, we will consider further opportunities for international growth, both through organic expansion at FirstCaribbean and additional strategic acquisitions.

+We will balance these opportunities with capital returns to our shareholders.

-During the quarter, CIBC announced its intention to repurchase up to 10 million common shares under a normal course issuer bid which expires October 31, 2007.
+During the quarter, we announced our intention to repurchase up to 10 million common shares under a normal course issuer bid which expires October 31, 2007.

 Dividends are also an important part of CIBC's capital management plan.
-CIBC's dividend payout ratio for the quarter was 33.7%, up from 32.9% for the prior quarter, but still below its medium term objective of 40% to 50%.
+Our dividend payout ratio for the quarter was 33.7%, up from 32.9% for the prior quarter, but still below our medium term objective of 40% to 50%.

-Making a difference in communities
+Making a difference in our communities